 Need ideas, mommy bloggers?
-These ten ways to find topics to blog about will help ease the pain of finding ideas to write about.
-They’re from a mom blogger who knows what she’s writing about.
+These tips for topics will help ease the pain of finding blogpost ideas.
+They’re from Prerna Malik, a mom blogger who started blogging years ago.

 “Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful.” ~ Albert Schweitzer.